zammad/zammad-org/src/de/get-started/installation/docker.md

 ### Schritt 2: Umgebung nach Bedarf anpassen

-In some cases, our default environment is not what a Docker Compose user is looking for.
-You can customize the stack using predefined scenarios and adjust environment variables.
-Jump to the [Customizing the Zammad Stack](#customizing-the-zammad-stack) section below to find more information.
+In case our default environment is not what you are looking for, you can customize the stack using predefined scenarios and adjust environment variables.
+Jump to the [customization section](#customizing-the-zammad-stack) below to find more information.

 ### Schritt 3: Starten des Stacks